webtoknow/fx-trading-app/Week_13/Exercise/README.md

 ./mvnw package -Pprod -DskipTests

 # start the application in the background, redirecting the console output to quote-service.log
-java -jar target/quote-service-0.0.1-SNAPSHOT.jar  > quote-service.log 2>&1 &
+BUILD_ID=dontKillMe java -jar target/quote-service-0.0.1-SNAPSHOT.jar  > quote-service.log 2>&1 &

 # wait a few seconds for the application to start
 sleep 10